-Century Dental, Seaview Dental, and Century Dental East are conveniently located to serve you in Jackson, Eatontown, and Pine Beach respectively.
+Century Dental and Seaview Dental are conveniently located to serve you in Jackson and Eatontown respectively.
 We specialize in general dentistry, cosmetic dentistry, and restorative dentistry, including full dentures, implants, and partial dentures.
 In this blog post, we’ll take a close look at the history of false teeth, or dentures.
 Contact us today to schedule an appointment!

 THE HISTORY OF FALSE TEETH

 The earliest known false teeth were discovered in Mexico that date back to 2500 BC.
 These are believed to have been made from wolf teeth.
 Dentures next made a known historical appearance in the land of Italy, where some were found dating back to 700 BC that used gold wire to attach the animal teeth to the human teeth.

 Surprisingly, dentures again disappeared from historical record when the trend became to pull teeth that were rotten or that hurt instead of trying to replace them.

 Queen Elizabeth I was a victim of this lack of innovation phase in dentistry.
 She lost most of her teeth due to eating too much sugar, which as a royal, enabled her all she wanted.
 When you have no teeth, your cheeks sink inward, making it painfully obvious.
 Queen Elizabeth I stuffed cloth in her mouth when she would make public appearances.